 About The Project

 The building is designed to have a strong civic presence, with a small pedestrian square framed by the taller roofs of the halls to establish a distinctive place in the new community.
 The surrounding landscape, designed by Bradley Murphy Design, will provide a safe and secure environment and excellent external learning environment.
-Each classroom has direct access to the outside play areas and sports facilities for young pupils.
+Every classroom has direct access to the outside play areas and sports facilities for the young pupils.